GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-84/index.md

 </figure>

 If your content is available without a network connection.
-But the user doesn’t know about it?
+But the user doesn't know about it?
 Is it really available?
-There’s a discovery problem!
+There's a discovery problem!

-With the Content Indexing API, which just graduated from original trial, you can add URLs and metadata for content that’s available offline.
+With the Content Indexing API, which just graduated from original trial, you can add URLs and metadata for content that's available offline.
 Using that metadata, the content is then surfaced to the user, improving discoverability.

 To add content to the index, call `index.add()` on the service worker